CanaryBrianArmas/Personnal-projects/README.md

-## Data Science portfolio
+# Data Science portfolio

-On this repository I am gonna upload the projects I will work on.
+On this repository I am gonna upload the projects I worked on or currently working on.
+These projects are written in Python (Jupyter Noteook).

+## Projects:

+### Predicction of football WorldCup 2022